Urban Farm and Kitchen

 2. Start by making the shishito pepper dipping sauce.
 In a small bowl, combine tahini, lemon juice, a little bit of water, salt and pepper.
 Wisk to combine.
 Tahini has a tendency to thicken up, simply add more water to loosen to your desired thickness.
 Set aside for now.

-3. To a frying pan on medium-high heat, add 1 tablespoon of olive oil.
-When the oil begins to shimmer, carefully add the shishito peppers to the pan.
+3. To a frying pan or skillet on medium-high heat, add olive oil.
+When the oil begins to shimmer, carefully add the shishito peppers to the hot pan in a single layer.

-5. Transfer shishitos to a serving platter, drizzle with 1 tablespoon olive oil, and sprinkle with flaky salt and lemon zest.
+5. Transfer shishitos to a serving dish, drizzle with a little olive oil, and sprinkle with flaky salt and lemon zest.
 Serve with tahini lemon dipping sauce and a lemon wedge.

 fried shishito peppers in a pan.